William Marshall (actor): Film and television career

-Marshall's career on screen began in the 1952 film Lydia Bailey as a Haitian leader.
-He followed that with a prominent role as Glycon, comrade and fellow gladiator to Victor Mature in the 1954 film Demetrius and the Gladiators.
+Marshall's career on screen began in the 1952 film Lydia Bailey as a Haitian leader for 20th Century Fox.
+He followed that with a prominent role as Glycon, comrade and fellow gladiator to Victor Mature in the 1954 Fox film Demetrius and the Gladiators.
 His demeanor, voice and stature gave him a wide range, though he was ill-suited for the subservient roles that many black actors of his generation were most frequently offered.
 He was a leader of the Mau-Mau uprising in Something of Value (1957), and Attorney General Edward Brooke in The Boston Strangler (1968).
-He probably received the most notice for his role in the vampire film Blacula and its sequel Scream Blacula Scream.
+He was arguably most known for his role in the 1972 vampire film Blacula and its 1973 sequel Scream Blacula Scream.

 In the early 1950s, Marshall starred briefly in Harlem Detective, a series about black police officers.
 The show was canceled when Marshall was named as a communist in the anti-communist newsletter Counterattack.

 Despite blacklisting because of his supposed communist connections, Marshall continued to appear in both television and films.
 He appeared on the British spy series Danger Man in episodes titled "Deadline" (1962) and "The Galloping Major" (1964).
-Marshall played the role of traveling opera singer Thomas Bowers on the 1964 Bonanza episode "Enter Thomas Bowers," and that same year he appeared, with actor Ivan Dixon, as the leader of a newly independent African nation and as a T.H.R.U.S.H. agent in the first-season episode of The Man from U.N.C.L.E. entitled "The Vulcan Affair", also on the 1964 Rawhide episode "Incident at Seven Fingers" where he played a Buffalo Soldier.
-In 1968 he appeared as Dr. Richard Daystrom in the Star Trek episode "The Ultimate Computer".
+Marshall played the role of traveling opera singer Thomas Bowers in the 1964 Bonanza episode "Enter Thomas Bowers," and that same year he appeared, with actor Ivan Dixon, as the leader of a newly independent African nation and as a T.H.R.U.S.H. agent in the television pilot Solo, that became the first-season episode of The Man from U.N.C.L.E. entitled The Vulcan Affair.
+It was released cinematically as To Trap a Spy.
+He also appeared on the 1964 Rawhide episode "Incident at Seven Fingers" where he played a Buffalo Soldier.

+In 1968, he appeared as Dr. Richard Daystrom in the Star Trek episode "The Ultimate Computer".
 In 1969, he had a special guest appearance as the character Amalek in an episode of The Wild Wild West entitled "The Night of the Egyptian Queen".
 He reprised his Othello persona in 1979 on Steve Allen's "Meeting of the Minds".

 He won two local Emmys for producing and performing in a PBS production, As Adam Early in the Morning, a theatre piece originally performed on stage.
 He also was featured in an episode of The Alfred Hitchcock Hour titled, "The Jar", with actors Pat Buttram and George Lindsey.

 Marshall played the King of Cartoons on Pee-wee's Playhouse, replacing actor Gilbert Lewis, during the 1980s.